benjaminhdinh/benjaminhdinh/README.md

 ### Hey, nice to meet you 👋

-I'm Benjamin, a junior at UC Davis studying Computer Science!
+I'm Benjamin, a senior at UC Davis studying Computer Science!
 My pronouns are he/him.

 My interests lie in making technology widely accessible and delivering unique product experiences.